DrBarnabus/secure-pass/README.md

 # Acknowledgements

-- Special thanks to the creators of [libsodium] and [sodium-native] both of which are used extensively in this package, and which the creation of this module wouldn't have been possible.
+- Special thanks to the creators of [libsodium] and [sodium-native] both of which are used extensively in this package, and without which the creation of this module wouldn't have been possible.

 # Licence
 Licensed under [MIT](./LICENSE).